rkinas/triton-resources/README.md

 ---
 ### License
 This resource list is open-sourced under the MIT license.
-For more details, refer to the `LICENSE` file in the repository.